Advice to Young People, The Lies I Tell Myself¶

 Really value your time alone.
 It is the only time you can truly see yourself.
 It is the only time you can truly hear yourself.
 Isolation is time not only away from people, but also media.

-I believe success truly comes from being yourself, but if you're always surrounded by others the influence is too strong.
-But if you can truly live in the isolation, you'll be like a still pond.
+I believe success truly comes from being yourself, but if you're always surrounded by others, the influence is too strong.
+But if you can truly live in isolation, you'll be like a still pond.
 When others project their image onto you, you'll be able to see the ripples clearly.

 The only language you have to describe the world is with your own perception.
 The world is a mirror.
-Often your fear of judgement might stem from your own judgement of others.
+Often your fear of judgment might stem from your own judgment of others.

 Jason goes to the gym